 However, if you aren't vegan and you tell people you are, it tells them that it's not something you take seriously, so why should they?

 Last year, I had a young man tell me he was vegan while eating a slice of cheese pizza.

 His friends, sitting and eating with him, laughed.

-It was clear to me that because he was failing to take his supposed convictions seriously, no one who heard him talk about it did either.
+It was clear to me that because he was failing to take his convictions seriously, no one who heard him talk about them did either.

 To read an alternative opinion, please click here.

 Disclaimer: The opinions expressed in this article are prepared in the author's capacity and do not necessarily reflect the views and opinions of Plant Based News itself.Reuse this content